House introduces bills to strengthen VICP - Bio.News

 “I believe that those who suffer rare injuries associated with vaccines, including those to fight COVID-19, should receive prompt, reasonable compensation for medical bills and other losses,” explained Rep. Doggett, POLITICO reported.

-VICP is a pivotal program that not only helps patients who have experienced vaccine injuries but also helps build confidence in vaccines, says Phyllis Arthur, SVP of Infectious Diseases and Emerging Science Policy
+VICP is a pivotal program that not only helps patients who have experienced vaccine injuries but also helps build confidence in vaccines, according to Phyllis Arthur, BIO SVP of Infectious Diseases and Emerging Science Policy.

 “BIO applauds Reps.
 Doggett, Smucker, and Kelly for their commitment to strengthening this program that is a vital part of our nation’s public health and immunization infrastructure.
 We look forward to working with them in a bipartisan way, along with Senate sponsors who included similar provisions in their bipartisan PAHPA reauthorization legislation,” she said.